 Background checks must comply with the Fair Credit Reporting Act (FCRA), which governs disclosure, consent, and adverse action procedures.

-Continuous monitoring, also known as ongoing background screening or post-hire monitoring, is a process that continuously scans criminal databases for new activity after someone has already been hired or approved.
+Continuous monitoring, also known as continuous background screening or post-hire monitoring, is a process that continuously scans criminal databases for new activity after someone has already been hired or approved.

 Instead of re-running full background checks annually or every few years, continuous monitoring: